-Chapter Description Introduction Provides an overview of developer's tasks, and describes the basic concepts of Web services.
-BSS Platform Services on page 8 Describes the BSS platform services as well as their purpose and usage.
-Integrating Applications with BSS on page 12 Describes how to implement the interfaces between an application and BSS.
-Integrating External Process Control on page 24 Describes how to integrate an external process control system with BSS.
-Integrating Certificates for Trusted Communication on page 26 Provides an introduction to the usage of certificates for securing communication between BSS and an application.
-Billing Data File on page 30 Describes the elements of an XML file created by exporting billing data.
+Chapter Description Introduction on page 8 Provides an overview of developer's tasks, and describes the basic concepts of Web services.
+Platform Services on page 11 Describes the BSS platform services as well as their purpose and usage.
+Integrating Applications with BSS on page 15 Describes how to implement the interfaces between an application and BSS.
+Integrating External Process Control on page 27 Describes how to integrate an external process control system with BSS.
+Integrating Certificates for Trusted Communication on page 29 Provides an introduction to the usage of certificates for securing communication between BSS and an application.
+Customer Billing Data on page 34 Describes the elements of an XML file created by exporting customer billing data.
+Revenue Share Data on page 49 Describes the elements of XML files created by exporting revenue share data.